 Best Places to film Primates in Kenya

-Kenya is one of the countries in East Africa where you can film primates especially the monkeys.
+Kenya is one of the countries in East Africa where you can film primates, especially monkeys.
 Kenya is home to 12 genera, 19 species and 23 subspecies of primates.
 Among the best places to film primates in Kenya include Sweetwater’s Chimpanzee Sanctuary located in Ol Pejeta Conservancy which is home to orphaned chimpanzees, Tana primate National Reserve, Kakamega forest located in Kakamega National Reserve.
 Primates including monkeys and baboons can be filmed in other savannah national parks.
 Olive baboons can be filmed in locations such as Tsavo East and West National Park and Amboseli National park in southern Kenya.
-Vervet monkeys, black and white colobus monkeys can be found in most parts of Kenya including Lake Nakuru, Lake Naivasha, Lake Elementaita, Simba Hills, Aberdare and Mountain Kenya among other habitats.
+Vervet monkeys, black and white colobus monkeys can be found in most parts of Kenya including Lake Nakuru, Lake Naivasha, Lake Elementaita, Simba Hills, Aberdare, and Mountain Kenya among other habitats.

 Tana Primate National Reserve

-The Tana River National primate Reserve was gazetted in 1976 to protect the lower Tana riverine forests and the two highly endangered primates, the mangabey and the Tana River red colobus which are endemic to this reserve and only found here in Kenya.
-During filming primates in Tana primate National Reserve you as well have an opportunity to film other wildlife including Grevy’s Zebra, the maasai and reticulated giraffe, oryx, buffaloes and lesser kudu.
+The Tana River National primate Reserve was gazetted in 1976 to protect the lower Tana riverine forests and the two highly endangered primates, the mangabey and the Tana River red colobus which are endemic to this reserve and only found here in Kenya. when filming primates in Tana primate National Reserve you as well have an opportunity to film other wildlife including Grevy’s Zebra, the maasai, and reticulated giraffe, oryx, buffaloes, and lesser kudu.
 The river also hosts plenty of crocodiles and hippos.
 The reserve is accessible via the Malindi-Garissa road it is located 250km north of Mombasa on the Malindi to Garissa road.

 Kakamega National Reserve

 Kakamega National Reserve is where Kakamega Forest is found, another best place to film primates in Kenya.
 The forest lies in the Lake Victoria catchment about 50km north of Kisumu and just west of the Nandi Escarpment.
-The forest is home to black and white colobus monkeys, flying squirrels, blue monkeys and pottos, the world’s slowest mammal.
+The forest is home to black and white colobus monkeys, flying squirrels, blue monkeys, and pottos, the world’s slowest mammal.
 The forest is also home to the endangered De Brazza’s monkey.

 Requirements to film Primates in Kenya

 You will need to get a filming permit from Kenya Film Commission for you to be allowed to film Primates in Kenya.
-In order to obtain a Filming Permit, one must write a letter requesting for the permit and fill an application form which must be accompanied by a copy of the screenplay, a story synopsis and a shooting schedule.
+In order to obtain a Filming Permit, one must write a letter requesting the permit and fill out an application form which must be accompanied by a copy of the screenplay, a story synopsis, and a shooting schedule.
 These should be sent to the Film Licensing Officer, Kenya Film Classification Board.
-Filming permit for features, documentaries, short films, music videos, corporate videos and commercials are issued within minutes of application.
+Filming permits for features, documentaries, short films, music videos, corporate videos, and commercials are issued within minutes of application.
 Applications for TV Series and full length feature films are processed in less than 48 hours of application.
 Contact us at Film crew fixers Uganda we will be able to help you process the filming permissions with the Local Authorities in Kenya.